Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 Through psychoanalysis he attempted to map out what was happening inside the mind.
 He sought to explore the difference between stated preferences and revealed preferences.
 He was trying to map out archetypes or personalities.
 Over time, however, his subjective methods of study fell out of favor.
 They were replaced by the objective, reproducible experiments of behaviorism—like Skinner's box and Pavlov's dogs.

-As we advanced into the realm of cognitive psychology and neuroimaging, the focus remained predominantly on the brain's hardware.
-We mapped out the brain and learned which parts activate during specific tasks.
+Science shifted into the realm of cognitive psychology and neuroimaging, the focus went to the brain's hardware.

-These approaches are far from what Freud and Jung were trying to do.
+Freud and Jung's psychoanalysis fell out of favor.

-> Counter argument acknowledgement: I do acknowledge the significant contributions of cognitive psychology and neuroimaging in advancing our understanding of brain function and its relationship to behavior and mental processes.
+> Counter argument acknowledgment: I do acknowledge the significant contributions of cognitive psychology and neuroimaging in advancing our understanding of brain function and its relationship to behavior and mental processes.
 These approaches have yielded invaluable insights that complement, rather than replace, the exploration of the mind's "software."

-## Archetypes Reveal the Way
+But there was another group of people that did a form of psychoanalysis that goes further back.

+## The Greeks decoded the software of the mind through "Archetypes"

 The Greeks understood the importance of archetypes.

+The Greeks had flawed gods.
+The gods weren't meant to be perfect, and their emotions were on full display.
+Seeing how the gods acted helped the Greeks put into context their own emotions, thoughts, and behaviors and set up a culture where everyone was self-aware.

-The Greeks had gods that were flawed.
-But the gods weren't meant to be perfect.
-The gods were archetypes and their stories served as both inspiration and cautionary tales.
-These stories helped Greeks form a type of pattern recognition when it came to understanding people.
+These archetypes served as cautionary tales, and they **helped Greeks form a type of pattern recognition to understand people.**

-This pattern recognition that came from observing archetypes gave the Greeks a form of self awareness.

 Today, we lack a shared set of archetypes.
-This leaves a gap in our collective understanding of the underlying emotions, thought patterns, and behaviors that drive human actions.
-Many wait for research to be done so that the experts can tell us how to feel, think, and act.
+We have a gap in our collective understanding of emotions, thought patterns, and behaviors that drive our actions.
+We are waiting for the research and the experts to tell us how to feel, think, and act.

-Our absence of common archetypes also means we miss out on a level of self-awareness that was prevalent among the Greeks, who not only embraced these archetypes but also used them to forge foundational ideas in philosophy.
+This limits our self-awareness.

+But some see this problem and are trying to do something about it.

 ### Advocates of the Less Tangible Aspects of Psychology